Key takeaways

 What is Viktor?

-An AI agent that lives in Slack with its own cloud computer, capable of writing code, deploying apps, and executing tasks across 3,000+ integrations.
+An AI agent that operates as a virtual coworker inside Slack or Microsoft Teams with its own cloud computer, capable of writing code, deploying apps, and executing tasks across 3,200+ integrations.

 How much does Viktor cost?